Hedging Long Positions Could Be This Week's Move

 The anecdotal stuff I heard last week suggested there is still a lot of skepticism and that buying the dips could be the strategy in the weeks ahead.
 What I heard among many television guests and commentators suggests to me that many have missed the rally from the June low, suggesting plentiful sideline money that is necessary to push stocks through the challenging technical areas discussed above.

-Unfortunately for bulls, the first line of potential support was broken in Friday’s trading, when the index fell back below the 4,262 area, which was its close the eve of the first Fed rate hike in March and proved supportive in the middle of expiration week.
+Unfortunately for bulls, the first line of potential support was broken in Friday’s trading, when the index fell back below the 4,262 area.
+This area was also its close the eve of the first Fed rate hike in March and proved supportive in the middle of expiration week.

 Additional support is at 4,230, which is a 50% retracement of this year’s high and low and below that is the 4,160-4,170 area, site of the June highs and its upward-sloping 20-day moving average.
 If the SPX declines back below the June highs, I think this would be the time to begin de-risking.